Painting in Melbourne, FL

 2 trusted painting pros serving Melbourne and nearby areas.
 Compare services, ratings, and contact directly — no lead fees.

 Looking for the best painting in Melbourne, Florida?
 We track 2 verified local painting pros serving Melbourne, Brevard County, and surrounding neighborhoods including Eau Gallie, Suntree, Indialantic (adjacent).
 Collectively they've earned 29 Google reviews at an average of 4.4★.
 Melbourne is known as Space Coast tech hub — L3Harris and Northrop Grumman major employers, easy beach access at Indialantic.
 It's engineering jobs at coastal central-FL prices — popular with aerospace and defense workers.
 Climate here: subtropical Atlantic — drier than south Florida, summer storms cluster in afternoon, winter nights can hit the low 40s.
-For painting specifically, local homeowners plan around direct Atlantic hurricane exposure, brackish well water inland, salt corrosion on coastal homes.
+Space Coast combines salt air, UV stress, and storm wind — impact-resistant elastomeric exterior coatings are worth the premium here.
+For painting specifically, local homeowners plan around direct Atlantic hurricane exposure, brackish well water inland, salt corrosion on coastal homes. $2.75–$4.25/sq ft interior · $2.00–$3.50/sq ft exterior.
 Florida sun fries paint — even quality exterior coatings need refresh every 6–10 years on south-facing walls.
 The painting companies below handle interior repaints, full exteriors (with the right elastomeric or masonry-rated coatings), cabinet refinishing, deck and pool-cage painting, and commercial work.
 Look for licensed Florida painting contractors who carry liability and use UV-rated paint systems.

 All Painting in Melbourne